A Complete 5-Day Kyoto Itinerary

 Sannezaka Ninezaka

-After visiting Kiyomizudera Temple we ventured over to Sannezaka Ninezaka to do some shopping.
+After visiting Kiyomizudera Temple venture over to Sannezaka Ninezaka.
 Overall I’d have to say that this historic area was intriguing to see because of the historic streets and buildings.
 But the downfall is how unbelievably crowded it is due to the traffic from the Kiyomizudera.
-It is a huge tourist hotspot, which was to be expected but we wouldn’t suggest buying souvenirs here due to the overpriced items due to

 Location: 2 Chome-221 Kiyomizu, Higashiyama Ward, Kyoto, 605-0862, Japan // MAP